 The ultraviolet spectrum is carcinogenic.
 The benefits of running a UV sterilizer are rather collateral.
 It’s precisely this feature that fish keepers are employing when installing one such unit:

-Will it make the water completely sterile?
+2. It won’t make the aquarium water completely sterile

 It would be an overstatement to say that a UV sterilizer will render your aquarium water completely free of vermin.

 Studies have found that at any time there is a number of living microorganisms in a fish tank.

 It’s overstocked with all kinds of micro-fauna, way higher in numbers than if it were in the wild waters.
 This includes good AND bad microscopic life.

 What may cause a “crash” or an outbreak is the imbalance in these numbers, favoring the harmful organisms.

 The UV lamp in your new UV sterilizer will effectively reduce said numbers and it will prevent a possible outbreak of a variety of parasitic creatures.
 The reduced population density of the vermin allows the immune systems of fish to handle threats on time, encouraging them to develop more antibodies in the process.